redgeneLauren/HTMLcourse-sample/Content/Authentication-AllUsers/LogginInPage.md

 There are different `job roles` in using the application.
 Job roles have `role assignment per feature` to the system.
 Below are the different `role assignment per feature`.

-1. `Cost Engineer` - The role of the <b>Cost Engineer</b> is to estimate the cost of projects, analyze requirements and specification of a project, and determine the cost involved to execute such project.
-In the `AC Tajanlangit system` the role assignment feature of a <b>Cost Engineer</b> is as follows:
+1. <b>`Cost Engineer`</b> - The role of the `Cost Engineer` is to estimate the cost of projects, analyze requirements and specification of a project, and determine the cost involved to execute such project.
+In the `AC Tajanlangit system` the role assignment feature of a `Cost Engineer`is as follows:

     - View details of material scopes and schedules
     - Create material items schedules